-Monitoring measures Measures proposed for monitoring the Chapter 7 Neighbourhood Development Plan are clear, practicable and linked to the indicators and objectives used in the SEA.
-Monitoring is used, where appropriate, during implementation of the Chapter 7 Neighbourhood Development Plan to make good deficiencies in baseline information in the SEA.
-Acknowledgement that monitoring enables unforeseen adverse effects to be Chapter 7 identified at an early stage.
+Decision-making and information on the decision Sections 2 and 8 The environmental report and the opinions of those consulted are taken into account in finalising and adopting the Neighbourhood Development Plan.
+An explanation is given of how they have Section 2 been taken into account.
+Reasons are given for choosing the Section 2 Neighbourhood Development Plan as adopted, in the light of other reasonable alternatives considered.
+Monitoring measures Measures proposed for monitoring the Section 7 Neighbourhood Development Plan are clear, practicable and linked to the indicators and objectives used in the SEA.
+Monitoring is used, where appropriate, Section 7 during implementation of the Neighbourhood Development Plan to make good deficiencies in baseline information in the SEA.
+Acknowledgement that monitoring Section 7 enables unforeseen adverse effects to be identified at an early stage.
 (These effects may include predictions which prove to be incorrect.)
-And that • Proposals are made for action in Chapter 7 response to significant adverse effects arising from the monitoring of the Neighbourhood Development Plan.
+Proposals are made for action in Section 7 response to significant adverse effects arising from the monitoring of the Neighbourhood Development Plan.